lethain/staff-eng/src/markdown/guides/to-lead-follow.md

 The way I think about leadership has evolved a bit over the last few years, though, coming to focus on two specific attributes.
 First, leaders have a sufficiently refined view of how things _ought to work_ such that they can rely on their distinction between how things _are_ and how they _ought_ _to be_ to identify proactive, congruent actions to narrow that gap.
 Second, they care enough about the gap to actually attempt those narrowing actions.

 If you only see the gap without acting on it, you might be a visionary, but you're inert.
 If you take action without a clear view of the goal, many will consider you a leader, but your impact will be random, arbitrary, and inefficient.
-Combining both with some luck is likely to take you a long way in your career, and these are characteristics common in folks I've worked with who successfully navigate the transition into [staff engineering](http://staffeng.com/) or senior management roles.
+Combining both with some luck is likely to take you a long way in your career, and these are characteristics common in folks I've worked with who successfully navigate the transition into Staff-plus engineering or senior management roles.

 But this sort of leadership can only take you so far, and personally, it took me _years_ of blundering to understand why my approach to leadership created so much early success for me when first joining a company but slowly eroded how my contribution was received over time.
 The lesson that I slowly learned was that you couldn't be an effective long-term leader until you learn how to follow.